rclone/rclone/docs/content/webdav.md

  1 / Connect to example.com
    \ "https://example.com"
 url> https://example.com/remote.php/webdav/
-Name of the Webdav site/service/software you are using Choose a number from below, or type in your own value 1 / Nextcloud
+Name of the WebDAV site/service/software you are using Choose a number from below, or type in your own value 1 / Nextcloud
    \ "nextcloud"